sbt/sbt-release/README.md

 ## Usage

 Add the following lines to `./project/plugins.sbt`.
-See the section [Using Plugins](http://www.scala-sbt.org/release/docs/Using-Plugins.html) in the sbt wiki for more information.
+See the section [Using Plugins](http://www.scala-sbt.org/release/docs/Using-Plugins.html) in the sbt website for more information.

     addSbtPlugin("com.github.gseitz" % "sbt-release" % "1.0.6")